pranav-joshi-iitgn/CN-A2/Report_1.md

 Note that the percentage of queries that got answered are much lower than what one would expect consider the corruption and packet loss rates for the internet.
 This actually happened because IITGN rate-limits WiFi usage, giving us only about 70% of queries being answered.
-This figure of 70% is not a random number.

 ## Part C